-- ☐ In the middle and upper atmosphere (75-120 km), the metal atoms (such as Na, Fe, K, Ca, Li, Mg, etc) are excellent trace gases so that we can measure the temperature, wind, waves, and chemistry in this region through inquiring the spectrum of the atomic resonance fluorescence. - ☐ The discovery of neutral metal Fe atoms well into the thermosphere by lidar observations at McMurdo provides a new potential for extending lidar detection of neutral atmosphere wind, temperature and species into the thermosphere, especially in the altitude range of 100-200 km. - □ O and He atoms could be used as tracers to monitor the temperature and wind in the thermosphere.
-Atomic O itself is one of the most important minor species in the atmospheric chemistry. - $\square$ $N_2^+$ could also help extend into thermosphere, but only possible in polar regions when aurora occurs. - ☐ The best technique to achieve vertical profile of the constituent density, temperature and wind is the resonance fluorescence lidar technique.
+- ☐ In the middle and upper atmosphere (75-120-200 km), the metal atoms (such as Na, Fe, K, Ca, Li, Mg, Ni, etc) are excellent trace gases so that we can measure the temperature, wind, waves, and chemistry in this region through inquiring the spectrum of the atomic resonance fluorescence. - ☐ The discoveries of neutral metal Fe, Na and K atoms well into the thermosphere by lidar observations at McMurdo and other locations in the world provide a new potential for extending lidar detection of neutral atmosphere wind, temperature and species into the thermosphere, especially at thermospheric altitudes of 100-200 km. - □ O and He atoms could be used as tracers to monitor the temperature and wind in the thermosphere.
+Atomic O itself is one of the most important minor species in the atmospheric chemistry. - \square N_2^+ could also help extend into thermosphere, but only possible in polar regions when aurora occurs. - ☐ The best technique to achieve vertical profile of the constituent density, temperature and wind is the resonance fluorescence lidar technique.